gchatzopoulosCC/linear_regression/README.md

 (.venv) mycomputer$ python coef.py
 HELLO!
 This is a simple linear regression program that retrieves data from a prompted CSV file of flight tickets and returns their R-squared, their coefficients and a 3D representation figure.
-This program uses this formula for the model: Price = Intercept + Duration Coefficient * Duration Coefficient + Demand Coefficient * Demand
+This program uses this formula for the model: Price = Intercept + Duration Coefficient * Duration Coefficient + Volume Coefficient * Volume
 Requirement: A CSV file with the following columns: 'Airline', 'Duration', and 'Price'.
 Requirement: The currency of the prices in the CSV file.
 Requirement: An internet connection to get the exchange rate.